dc-code-creations/simple-article-listing/README.md

         https://codepen.io/dc-code-creations/pen/ByBMbGV

-    - can't really adjust the color for the first 2 options, so color of the icon will need to be written into the SVG image itself; 3rd option works and is dynamic, but hard to adjust if you have multiple ```<hr>``` elements whose colors all need to be changed at the same time
+    - can't really adjust the color for the first 2 options dynamically, so color of the icon will need to be written into the SVG image itself; 3rd option works and is dynamic, but hard to adjust if you have multiple ```<hr>``` elements whose colors all need to be changed at the same time
-    - I like the 4th option best due to the ability to be able to change the color of multiple ```<hr>``` (that are the same color) by changing the color in the css vs on every individual element; even for ```<hr>``` that need to be a different color, there will still be one place to adjust the color itself as long as it has the correct color class added to its class attribute
+    - I like the 4th option best due to the ability to be able to change the color of multiple ```<hr>``` (that are the same color) by changing the color in the css vs on every individual element; even for ```<hr>``` that needs to be a different color, there will still be one place to adjust the color itself as long as it has the correct color class added to its class attribute
         - tested the functionality of this option on an iPad (both 10th gen and M-chip), MacOS, and an android phone; all of them worked fine with the exception on the 10th gen iPad (on both Chrome and Safari); not sure exactly why that is the case; all I could gather from some googling was that there might be a setting or property that is turned off on iOS that might keep it from running, but no one had quite the same issue I was having; I did manage to run a 10th gen simulator on my MacOS using XCode, and it worked fine on there, so I guessing it was either a fluke or that the browsers needed to be updated
         - source for getting the simulator to work: https://www.youtube.com/watch?v=5DbMomHr5ys&ab_channel=TECHMART
         - can't use isolated padding properties (i.e. things like ```padding-top``` or ```padding-bottom```) with this very as easily since the mask always reposition to be in the center of the container (i.e. the 50% 50% given for the mask position), so it is best to use margins if you want to add space to only one side of the ```<hr>```